Divyanka Tripathi Is Unstoppable! The Yeh Hai Mohabbatein Actress Dazzles On Magazine Cover!

 Yeh Hai Mohabbatein Actress Experimenting With Her Looks!

 Of late, the actress is seen experimenting with her looks.
-She had also shared a few pictures in which she was seen wearing western wears.
-Also, at several events, she was spotted wearing designer/western wears.
-Well, just like other television actress, it looks like Divyanka was also trying to break her stereotype image of ‘bahu'!
+She had also shared a few pictures in which she was seen wearing western wear.
+She was spotted wearing designer/western wear at several events too.
+Well, just like other television actresses, Divyanka might also be trying to break her stereotype image of ‘bahu'!

 (Images source: Divyanka Tripathi Instagram)